Critical incident stress management: Recipients

 While any person may experience a critical incident, conventional wisdom says that members of law enforcement, fire fighting units, and emergency medical services are at great risk for experiencing traumatic events.

 Types of intervention

 The type of intervention used depended on the situation, the number of people involved, and their proximity to the event.
-One form of intervention was a three-step approach, whereas different approaches include as many as five stages.
-However, the exact number of steps is not what is important for the intervention's success.
+One form of intervention was a three-step approach, whereas different approaches include as many as five stages.Although crisis-intervention models vary in the number of stages they employ, the effectiveness of an intervention is generally considered to depend more on the appropriate application of crisis-intervention principles than on the specific number of steps in a model.
 The goal of the intervention is to address the trauma along the general progression: defusing, debriefing, and followup.

 Defusing

 A defusing is done the day of the incident before the person(s) had a chance to sleep.
 The defusing was designed to assure the person or people involved that their feelings are normal, to tell them what symptoms to watch for over the short term, and to offer them support, usually in the form of contact with a peer support person from their organization.
 Defusings are used to support groups, not individuals, who have shared the same traumatic experience.
 Never is a defusing done at the scene of an incident as this would violate the CISM principle of not interfering with operations.
 The purpose of a defusing is to assist groups in coping in the short term, address acute needs, facilitate a normalization of any symptoms that arise, and bring awareness of available resources if difficulties are encountered.